 But if influencer marketing is so useful, why is it so controversial?

 For fashion brands, much of that boils down to a poor approach to influencer marketing and working with the wrong influencers.
 We’ll cover all these and other mistakes below.

 As a highly visual industry, fashion is saturated with influencers — some huge names in local showbiz and others emerging stars in their own right.
 So fashion brands should have no problem looking for an influencer to collaborate with.

 Of course, this begs the question: which influencer is worth working with?

-For many business owners, the logical choice is to work with someone with a high follower count.
+Working with someone with a high follower count is the logical choice for many business owners.
 But this isn’t always a good practice.

 Follower counts only tell one side of the story.
 You should also look at an influencer’s engagement rate.
-According to Upfluence, the average engagement rate for an influencer with 50,000 to 100,000 followers is 1.87%.
+The average engagement rate for an influencer with 50,000 to 100,000 followers is 1.87%.